AI News

 Figure 1: The Agency Gap.
 A chatbot talks.
 An agent works.

-Agentic AI Systems: From Chatbots to Autonomy (2026)
+Agentic AI Systems 2026: From Chatbot to Autonomy

 Mohammed Shehu Ahmed by Mohammed Shehu Ahmed